Shane Jiraiya Cummings

 Shane Jiraiya Cummings (born 24 April 1974) is an Australian horror and fantasy author and editor.
-He lives in Sydney with his partner Angela Challis.
+He lives in Sydney.
 Cummings is best known as a short story writer.
 He has had more than 100 short stories published in Australia, New Zealand, North America, Europe, and Asia.
 As of 2015, he has written 12 books and edited 10 genre fiction magazines and anthologies, including the bestselling Rage Against the Night.

 Early life

 Born in Sydney, Australia as Shane Cummings, he has used "Jiraiya" as his part of his legal name since his Iga-ryu Ninjutsu and Sports Chanbara sensei Kazuo "Crando" Saito bestowed the name to him in the early 1990s when he attained his black belt in Ninjutsu.

 He lived for many years in Perth, Western Australia and Wellington, New Zealand, before returning to Sydney in 2015.

 Education

 Cummings graduated from Whitireia New Zealand's Creative Writing programme with a Bachelor of Applied Arts (Creative Writing) in 2014.